-Anaphylaxis occurs after exposure to an allergen (usually to foods, insect stings or medicines), to which a person is already extremely sensitive.
-It results in potentially life threatening symptoms, which include:
+Anaphylaxis occurs after exposure to an allergen (usually to foods, insects or medicines), to which a person is allergic.
+Not all people with allergies are at risk of anaphylaxis.

 Identifying the cause of anaphylaxis is important

 Your doctor will normally ask a series of questions that may help to narrow down the list of likely causes such as foods or medicines consumed that day, or exposure to insects.
 This approach will also help to exclude conditions that can sometimes be confused with anaphylaxis, such as fainting or an epileptic seizure.

 If allergy is suspected, this may be followed by allergy tests, usually a blood test for allergen specific IgE (formerly known as RAST tests) or skin prick testing, to help confirm or exclude potential triggers.

 It is important to note that some methods which claim to test for allergies (including cytotoxic food testing, Vega testing, kinesiology, allergy elimination techniques, iridology, pulse testing, Alcat testing, Rinkel's intradermal testing, reflexology, hair analysis and IgG food allergy testing) are not medically or scientifically proven methods to confirm allergy.